keijiro/KinoBloom/README.md

 Effect Properties
 -----------------

+- **Threshold** - Filters out the pixels under this level.
+It's recommended to keep this value as low as possible for natural results.

-- **Exposure** - Controls sensitivity of the effect with a value from 0.0 (less sensitive, especially in darker area) to 1.0 (sensitive in full range).
+- **Exposure** - Controls sensitivity of the effect.
+The value range is from 0.0 (less sensitive) to 1.0 (much sensitive).

 - **Radius** - Controls the extent of veiling effects.
 The value is not related to screen size and can be controlled in a resolution-independent fashion.

 - **Intensity** - The blend ratio of the result image.
+It's recommended to keep this value to 1.0 and change slightly if needed.

 - **Anti Flicker** - Sometimes the effect introduces strong flickers (flashing noise).
 This option is used to suppress them with a small-kernel median